UK Stocks-Factors to watch on June 10

 LONDON, June 10 Britain's FTSE 100 index is seen opening

-down by 15 to 17 points, or as much as 0.3 percent, on Monday on fresh signs of
+down by 15 to 17 points, or as much as 0.3 percent lower on Monday on fresh

-economic slowdown in China, according to financial bookmakers.
-For more on the
+signs of economic slowdown in China, according to financial bookmakers.
+For more

 * Chinese imports fell 0.3 percent against expectations for a 6 percent